damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - DevRel - A channel for the developer relations team to collaborate.
 - Docs - Technical writing and documentation questions?
 This is your room.
 - Events - Everything you want to know about events.
+- GitLab Pages - Where we discuss everything related to GitLab Pages.
 - Marketo Users - Having issues with Marketo?
 Ask here first.
 - Newsletters - Watch our twice monthly newsletter get made here.
 - Social - Twitter, Facebook, and other social media questions?
 - Webcasts - Watch the webcast behind the scenes.

 # Marketing Handbook Updates<a name="handbook"></a>